-At least 60 days before your end-of-service date, you will need to complete the Future Plans Form (Future Plans Form).
-This form is located on your member homepage in MyAmeriCorps under "Close-of-Service."
+At least 60 days before your end-of-service date, you will need to complete the Future Plans Form.
+This form is located on your member homepage in MyAmeriCorps in the "Future Plans/Exit Form" tab under Close of Service Forms.
 It asks whether you wish to:

 - Complete service as scheduled

 - Extend my service for less than one year

 - Extensions are for no less than two weeks and no more than six months.
 Please note, the only end-of-service benefit available during an extension is the cash stipend.

-- Reenroll for an additional year, which means you would continue service for one year at the same project or at a different project (re-enrollment)
+- Reenroll for an additional year, which means you would continue service for one year at the same project or at a different project (re-enrollment), without a break in service.

 - Terminate my service early

 Your Future Plans Form becomes available on your MyAmeriCorps homepage 90 days before your end-of-service date.
 You must complete this form at least 60 days before your end-of-service date.
 The sponsoring organization or supervisor will then complete the evaluation section and submit the form to the AmeriCorps Regional Office.
-You are entitled to review the evaluation section before it is sent to the AmeriCorps Regional make sure your supervisor has completed the form at least 45 days before your end-ofservice date.
-Even members who choose to end service early must complete the Future Plans Form.
+You are entitled to review the evaluation section before it is sent to the AmeriCorps Regional Office.